williamdemeo/cs644-fall2022/projects/ToolsSetup.md

 M​ake sure you have at least JDK 11 (you can check by running the command java -version in a terminal).

+If you're using Windows and you see a message about a missing `VCRUNTIME140.dll` file, please find out how to fix it on [this page](https://answers.microsoft.com/en-us/windows/forum/all/vcruntime140dll-missing-how-can-i-fix/c5c1461a-3b75-428c-9c5d-18d56a11f2bc).

 Make sure you have the command-line tool "sbt" (the Scala Build Tool).
 Run the command `sbt --version` on the command-line.
 You should see something like the following (`$` is the shell prompt):